 Making Refrigerator Dill Pickles

-A great way to preserve your garden's bounty through the winter.
-This is a guide about making refrigerator dill pickles
+A great way to make some quick pickles.
+This is a page about making refrigerator dill pickles

 Super easy, super crunchy and deeelish!
 With a hint of sweet and just enough spice, these pickles are great on sandwiches, diced in salads, and straight outta the fridge munches.
 Enjoy!